- Steans Center

 Supporting Diversity: Techniques for Facilitating Dialogue in the Classroom

 The Center for Intercultural Programs partners with faculty across the university to provide interactive, experiential, and dialogical experiences in the classroom to enhance students' understanding of diversity relative to curricular content.
 These workshops and dialogues can be selected from a menu of offerings or can be customized to suit the needs of your students.
-Requests can be made online or via email by contacting Scott Tharp, Interim Director of the Center for Intercultural Programs, at email@example.com.
+Requests can be made by email to Shanika Roberts, Workshop Coordinator of the Center for Intercultural Programs.

 More DePaul Resources

 The Office for Multicultural Student Success (OMSS) is a key partner in DePaul University's efforts to admit, retain, and successfully graduate low-income college students, first generation college students, and students of color.